PhD, Paul Merage School of Business, University of California, Irvine, USA

 BS, Marshall School of Business, University of Southern California, USA

-*Information Systems portion of the MBA Integrated Core in Value Creation (joint with Economics, Marketing and Operations Management) in the full-time MBA program and Value Creation along with Managing Resources (joint with Organizational Behavior and Finance) in the professional MBA program
+*Information Systems portion of the MBA Integrated Core in Value Creation (joint with Economics, Marketing and Operations Management) and Managing Resources (joint with Organizational Behavior and Finance) in both the full-time and professional MBA programs.

 *Information Systems portion of Integrated Management Essentials for Non-Management Students.
 One course in this series is taught jointly with Organizational Behavior, Finance, and Acconting (INTG 201), and the second course is taught jointly with Operations Management, Strategy, and Marketing (INTG 202).